Cheetah-Studios/Terminal-Calculator/README.md

  It should be in your Downloads folder.
  Click Install Package in the package manager when prompted.
+ Once installed, open a terminal and run the following command: t-c

+Installation using the terminal

+1 Download the t-c_1.0_all.deb file from the release section, 2 Navigate to the directory where the .deb file is located, For example, if the file is in your Downloads folder: cd ~/Downloads 3 Install the .deb package: sudo dpkg -i t-c_1.0_all.deb 5 Once installed, you can run it using: t-c

- Once installed, open a terminal and run the following command: t-c If you want to know where it is installed, it will be located at /usr/local/bin/t-c.
+If you want to know where it is installed, it will be located at /usr/local/bin/t-c.